baasbox/docs/source/index.md

 Results are always wrapped in ``BaasResult<T>``, this can represent the actual result or a failure.

-You can control asynchronous requests thorugh the returned RequestToken.
+You can control asynchronous requests through the returned RequestToken.

 <div class="snippet-title">
 	<p>Example requests</p>